ThangHoang54/ThangHoang54/README.md

 ## 🌟 &nbsp;About Me

 Hi, I'm Hoang Minh Thang—a motivated software engineering student at RMIT Vietnam with a passion for building impactful technology.
 My interests span artificial intelligence, robotics, and innovative software solutions that make life easier and more exciting.
-I thrive on tackling challenging projects, contributing to open-source, and collaborating with talented people worldwide.
+I thrive on tackling challenging projects and collaborating with talented people worldwide.

 - 🎓 **Education:** Software Engineering @ RMIT Vietnam
 - 🤖 **Focus Areas:** Artificial Intelligence, Robotics, Algorithms